jhspetersson/git-task/README.md

     git task edit 1 description

-For Windows, we recommend anything, but `notepad`. `Notepad++` is just fine.
+For Windows, we recommend anything, but `notepad`. `Notepad++` (a separate installation) is just fine.
 You can set it up this way:

     git config --global core.editor "C:\\Program Files\\Notepad++\\notepad++.exe"

 ### label

 Add and remove labels from tasks.
-Labels can be synchronized with GitHub and Gitlab repositories.
+Labels can be synchronized with the remote sources.

     git task label add 10 important ff6633 --desc 'Beware of this task!' --push git task lbl del 10 important